saopicc/killMS/README.md

 # History

-The Direction Dependent calibration problem (also known as third generation calibration) naturally arises in the Radio Interferometry Measurement Equation (Hamaker et al. 1994), but only became overwhelmingly problematic with the construction of the SKA precursors and pathfinder.
+The Direction Dependent calibration problem (also known as third generation calibration) naturally arises in the Radio Interferometry Measurement Equation (RIME, Hamaker et al. 1994), but only became overwhelmingly problematic with the construction of the SKA precursors and pathfinder.
 Solving for the DDE calibration problems basically consists in inverting a number of non-linear equation, while the system is often subject to ill conditionning, and its is very big. killMS stupid name originates from the early LOFAR commissionning phases, when understanding the interferemetric data in a Measurement Set was a real challenge.

 # Wirtinger DDE calibration